What to see and do in Maitland, NSW for couples and families

 What to see and do in Maitland… for families

-Since its closure in 1998, Maitland Gaol has become one of the region’s top attractions.
-Join a guided tour of the 150-year-old former operational correctional facility with an ex-warden who will make your spine tingle with thrilling stories about infamous escape artist, Darcy Dugan.
+Maitland Gaol is one of the region’s top attractions.
+After operating as a correctional institution for 150 years, Maitland Gaol closed in 1998 and now offers a range of themed guided tours that give visitors an understanding of what life was like for prisoners and guards alike.

-A self-guided tour or audio tour such as Snitch’s Gaol Exploration will also lead you around the maze of cells.
+Snitch’s Gaol Exploration is a self-guided audio tour perfect to lead families around the maze of cells.

 Meanwhile, you can muse on all Maitland has to offer through its culture of creativity, a story Maitland Regional Art Gallery (MRAG) tells beautifully through its family-friendly Free Art Sundays and Code Breakers puzzle activity designed to encourage children to explore the gallery.